By Brendan Cole – Graduate Intern

 According to the American Psychological Association, 2% of all deaths in the United States are due to suicides.
 It’s an epidemic that continuously causes severe pain, not only to the families and friends who are impacted but to the individual who got to that point in life where that was their only option.
 Suicide is not some instantaneous decision.
 Nor is it some completely random alteration to an individual’s brain.
-No, it’s a slow gradual climb of acceptance, usually dictated by an individual’s social community, environmental factors, and other extreme stressors.
+No, it’s a slow gradual climb of acceptance, usually dictated by an individual’s social community, environmental factors, workplace stress, and other extreme stressors.
 Furthermore, the American Psychological Association also explains how an unhealthy increase use of alcohol and drugs are contributor signs of mental illness and suicide.

 In the past, Chester had previously mentioned his struggle with depression, alcohol, and his experience of being abused as a child by an older male.
 Furthermore, reports stated that there was no suicide note left behind.
 However, there was a half a bottle of wine in the room at the time of his death.
 Interesting enough, Chester’s death was on the birthday of one his good friends, Chris Cornell, who also committed suicide early that year.
 As previously mentioned, suicide is usually not a randomly instigated decision.
 While the symptoms of suicide may have been overlooked in Chester’s time alive, it is evident now there were indeed signs that led to the heartbreaking loss.